M. Justin Herman

-M. Justin Herman (1909–1971) was an American public administrator.
-From 1951 to 1959 he was head of the regional office of the Housing and Home Finance Agency in San Francisco, California.
+M. Justin Herman (August 4, 1909 – August 30, 1971) was an American public administrator.
+From 1951 to 1959, he was head of the regional office of the Housing and Home Finance Agency in San Francisco, California.
 From 1959 until his death in 1971, he was the Executive Director of the San Francisco Redevelopment Agency.
 Under his administration, large areas of the city were redeveloped; thousands of residents, many of them poor and non-white, were forced to leave their homes and businesses.

 Early life and education

-Meyer Justin Herman was born on August 4, 1909 in New Bedford, Massachusetts.
-His father Samuel Lewis Herman owned a dry goods store, and had emigrated in 1891 from the Russian Partition (now Poland).
+Meyer Justin Herman was born on August 4, 1909, in New Bedford, Massachusetts.
+His father Samuel Lewis Herman owned a dry goods store, and had emigrated in 1891 from the Russian Partition.

 Herman attended the University of Rochester and graduated (B.A.
 1930) in economics; he was a member of the honor society Phi Beta Kappa.
 In 1934, he married Gladys Helen Heinrich.

 Career

-In his early career he worked at Eastman Kodak, as an executive trainee in accounting and marketing.
+In his early career he worked at Eastman Kodak as an executive trainee in accounting and marketing.
 In the 1940s, Herman lived in Arlington County, Virginia.
 During World War II, Herman was a member of the United States Navy.

-After the war he worked for various United States federal agencies.
+After the war, he worked for various United States federal agencies.
 From 1951 to 1959, Herman worked as a San Francisco Bay Area regional administrator for the United States Housing and Home Finance Agency (HHFA).

 Herman was appointed executive director of the San Francisco Redevelopment Agency by mayor George Christopher in April 1959.
 He was an experienced administrator with significant connections in the federal government and an extensive knowledge of urban redevelopment.
-He had the support of the Bay Area Council, of the Blyth-Zellerbach Committee and of the San Francisco Planning and Urban Renewal Association.
-He greatly expanded the San Francisco Redevelopment Agency, from about 60 employees before he took office to 462 shortly after his death.
+He had the support of the Bay Area Council, the Blyth-Zellerbach Committee and of the San Francisco Planning and Urban Renewal Association.
+He greatly expanded the San Francisco Redevelopment Agency from about 60 employees before he took office to 462 shortly after his death.

 Herman was responsible for the redevelopment, in two phases, of the Western Addition and for the transformation of Geary Street into Geary Boulevard.
 In the second phase of the Western Addition project, 10,000 people were displaced and more than 60 city blocks cleared by 1970.
-The agency also aggressively acquired land in Chinatown, the Golden Gateway, the port area, South of Market and the Tenderloin, expropriating poor people from those areas.
+The agency also aggressively acquired land in Chinatown, the Golden Gateway, the port area South of Market and the Tenderloin, expropriating poor people from those areas.

 Herman died at the age of 62 of a heart attack on August 30, 1971 in San Francisco.